mliew21396/remote-work-u3/ruby/fizz-buzz/README.md

 ## Release 1: Write your [initial solution](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/initial-solution.md)

-Run the [Tests](fizz_buzz_spec.rb).
+Once you write the solution, run the [tests](fizz_buzz_spec.rb).
 If your initial solution passes all tests, move on to the next release.

 ## Release 2: Translate RSpec
 Translate as much of the RSpec as you can into [Driver Test Code](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/driver-code.md).
 Make sure your initial solution is passing all of your tests.